ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 #### Project Content

-This contains everything that you added to your project, including stuff from CORE and Community content as well as your own assets.
+This contains everything that you added to your project, including stuff from Core and Community content as well as your own assets.

-#### CORE Content
+#### Core Content

-Within the CORE content tab you can select an asset type from the drop down menu, then press the "**+**" icon to expand the different categories within that type.
-These categories include all assets provided by CORE.
+Within the Core content tab you can select an asset type from the drop down menu, then press the "**+**" icon to expand the different categories within that type.
+These categories include all assets provided by Core.

 <div class="mt-video">
     <video autoplay loop muted playsinline>